apocalyptech/animalwellsave/README.md

    - Removed dash in "Post Modern" egg text
    - Improved K. Shard reporting in info output
    - Reworded the Dog Head Statue description in Quest State
+ - Added elevator modelling in the data library, though it's not directly accessible via the CLI.

 **v1.0.0** - *May 31, 2024*
  - Initial release